 The increasing ubiquity of mobile internet is also fuelling the need for a strong mobile presence for brands across all industries.
 Sure, there might still be some pockets of the UK which don’t yet have 4G internet, but things are changing fast.
 In fact, the pending rollout of 5G services in 2020 will only make the web more accessible to the extent that our favourite social spaces will always be just a tap away no matter where we go.

 Building a mobile-friendly community just isn’t enough.
-That’s not to say the desktop is dead, and nor will it be in the foreseeable future, but the fact is that virtually everyone has a mobile phone, with desktop devices rapidly being relegated to niche environments.
 If you want your brand to stay in the forefront of people’s minds, then you need an online community app that lets members check in whenever they want, no matter where they are.

 Boost sales with mobile shopping experiences